ozkary/ozkary.github.io/_posts/2003/2023-05-13-ai-engineering-azure-openai-with-dotnet.md

 After running the code successfully, we should be able to see the generated code as a comment on the GitHub issue.

-After running the code successfully, we should be able to see the generated code as a comment on the GitHub issue.

 ![ozkary-ai-engineering-generate-code-from-user-stories](../../assets/2023/ozkary-ai-engineering-code-generated.png "Generate Code from User Stories Back to GitHub")

 ## Summary